 In January 1998, the Company adopted the 1998 Stock Option and Incentive Plan (the "Plan"), which provides for the grant of restricted stock awards, stock options and other equity-based awards to employees, officers, directors, and consultants.
 The purpose of the Plan is to enable the Company to attract and retain qualified personnel and to motivate such persons by providing them with an equity participation in the Company.
 Since its adoption, the Plan has been amended on several occasions to, among other things, increase the number of ordinary shares issuable under the Plan.
-The maximum number of ordinary shares authorized to be granted under the Plan is 55,300.
+In February 2012, the maximum number of ordinary shares authorized to be granted under the Plan was increased from 55,300 to 62,300.
 Awards granted under the Plan generally vest over a period of four years and stock options have a term of ten years.

-The following table summarizes information about options to purchase the Company's ordinary shares, as well as changes during the years ended September 30, 2011, 2010 and 2009:
+The following table summarizes information about options to purchase the Company's ordinary shares, as well as changes during the fiscal year ended September 30, 2012: